stackbit-projects/kevin-mymassagepro-61014/content/pages/index.md

     type: section_content
     title: About
     content: >
-      Building a launchpad for Houston's Next gen of MassagapreneursMassagapreneurs
+      MassagapreneursBuilding a launchpad for Houston's Next gen of MassagapreneursMassagapreneurs
     actions:
       - label: Contact Me